Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Literature

-Kingdom of Bohemia is just about mentioned in the introduction but plays otherwise a minor role, at least when it comes to direct references.
-Still a substantial part of the plot and almost all the anecdotes take place on the territory of the former kingdom.
+is only briefly mentioned in the introduction (as the Czech Kingdom), but otherwise plays a minor role, at least in terms of direct references.
+Nevertheless, a substantial part of the plot and almost all the anecdotes take place within the territory of the former kingdom.

-Kingdom of Bohemia was a historical kingdom that existed from 1198, and from 1526 to 1918 it was a political entity (crown land) ruled by the Habsburg Empire.
+was a historical kingdom that existed from 1198, and from 1526 to 1918 it was a political entity (crown land) ruled by the House of Habsburg.
 Some of the Habsburg emperors were also crowned as kings of Bohemia.
-Emperor Franz Joseph I. refused coronation and this caused a great deal of resentment amongst Czechs.
+Emperor Franz Joseph I refused to be crowned, which caused considerable resentment among the Czechs.

-The emperor's executive in the kingdom was the Statthalter (governor) who held residence in Prague.
+The emperor's executive in the kingdom was the Statthalter (governor), who resided in Prague.
 The official languages were Czech and German.
 The kingdom was dissolved in 1918 and its territory became the most influential region in the newly proclaimed Czechoslovakia.

 Quote(s) from the novel